dB-Ryzen/mAYHEM/Updating-Firmware.md

 ## Flashing

-If you downloaded the pre-built package, change directories to where you unzipped the package.
+If you downloaded the pre-built package, change directories to where you unzipped or untarred/unbzipped the package.

 If you built your own firmware, the files you need are in the firmware/ subdirectory of your local portapack-hackrf repository.